pdf-raku/PDF-API6/README.md

 ### Colors

-The PDF Model maintains two seperate colors; for filling and stroking:
+The PDF Model maintains two separate colors; for filling and stroking:

 #### FillColor, FillAlpha